The best source of nutrition for your baby is nature's recipe: human breast milk.

 Breast milk also requires no preparation.
 Plus it costs less than formula.
-And it's always in supply.
+And you always have it with you.

 Health benefits for moms

-- Burns calories to help you get back to your normal weight.
+- Help you get back to your normal weight.

-- Reduces the risk of ovarian and breast cancer.
+- Reduce the risk of ovarian and breast cancer.

-- Helps your uterus return to its usual size.
+- Help your uterus return to its usual size.

 The longer you are able to nurse your baby, the better it is for both of you.
 Breastfeeding for a year or more is ideal, says the AAP.

 Researchers continue to explore the ways breast milk helps babies.
-For example, some studies suggest that breast milk may help prevent obesity.
-Four-month-old breastfed babies have a lower rate of weight gain than formula-fed babies do.
-This slowing of weight gain at 4 months old is natural.
-And it may help keep breastfed babies from becoming obese.
+For example, studies suggest that breast milk may help prevent obesity.
+This may be because breastfed babies put on weight more slowly than formula-fed babies do.

 Breastfeeding can be challenging for new moms.
 Breast milk is digested more quickly than formula.
 That means babies have to be fed more often.
 You have to be awake and ready to breastfeed when your baby is hungry.
 And that can be very tiring.